 It’s crucial to designate what happens to your financial accounts

-Many Oregonians hold financial accounts that have payable on death (POD) or transfer on death (TOD) designations where you select who gets the account upon your passing.
+When it comes to finances and estate planning in Oregon, many Oregonians hold financial accounts that have payable on death (POD) or transfer on death (TOD) designations.
+With POD/TOD designations, you select who gets the account upon your passing.
 But should you use POD or TOD?
 Sometimes yes, sometimes no, so let’s take a look at some of the nuances.

 How POD and TOD can be useful

 POD and TOD designations can be useful tools to distribute financial assets upon your death.
 You can set up these designations outside of your will, trust, or other estate planning instruments.

 Assets distributed via POD and TOD also typically do not have to go through probate.
 However, setting POD or TOD designations is usually an account option, not a requirement, and there are cases where you may not want to use these designations.